awjh-ibm/chaincode-contract-tutorials/multiple-asset.md

 }
 ```

 The main function now is generating a chaincode that has two namespaces within it, `org.example.assets.simple` and `org.example.assets.complex`.
-Now when issuing commands to initialise, invoke or query the chaincode we can refer to the separate functions using `NAMESPACE.FUNCTIONNAME`, for example if we wish to call our new Create function we can pass the first parameter `org.example.assets.simple.Create` in our call.
+Now when issuing commands to initialise, invoke or query the chaincode we can refer to the separate functions using `NAMESPACE.FUNCTIONNAME`, for example if we wish to call our new Create function we can pass the first parameter `org.example.assets.complex.Create` in our call.
 Note that although there are two namespaces you can only initialise a chaincode once.

 ## Simplifying our second asset
 ### Using a before function
 You may have noticed whilst writing the above code that, like in the simple asset, every function performs the same action of getting data from the world state.
 This means that like we did in the extended simple asset tutorial we can remove that code and add a before transaction.
-As the code is the same for getting the simple asset as it is the complex we can use the same function.
+As the code is the same for getting the simple asset as it is the complex asset we can use the same function.
 Since this before function uses our CustomTransactionContext we must set the transaction context handler for our complex asset and also add the before function to the complex asset by setting it in the main:

 ```
 func main() {
 	sac := new(SimpleAsset)
 	sac.SetTransactionContextHandler(new(CustomTransactionContext))
 	sac.SetBeforeTransaction(getAsset)
 	sac.SetUnknownTransaction(handleUnknown)
 	sac.SetNamespace("org.example.assets.simple")

 	cac := new(ComplexAsset)
 	cac.SetTransactionContextHandler(new(CustomTransactionContext))
 	cac.SetBeforeTransaction(getAsset)
 	cac.SetUnknownTransaction(handleUnknown)
 	cac.SetNamespace("org.example.assets.complex")

 	if err := contractapi.CreateNewChaincode(sac, cac); err != nil {
 		fmt.Printf("Error starting SimpleAsset chaincode: %s", err)